The Bushey Academy takes its commitment to safeguarding and promoting the welfare of children and young people very seriously.

 Hertfordshire Safeguarding Children Board currently have an ongoing campaign to raise awareness amongst young people about the signs and dangers of CSE.
 The campaign has ongoing sources of help and advice for young people at: http://www.hertssafeguarding.org.uk

 All students have education around how to keep themselves healthy emotionally and to deal with the stress of everyday life and specific events.
-During Autumn 2 (2016/17) the academy will run a resilience programme, designed to support students emotionally.
+During 2017/18 the academy ran a resilience programme, designed to support students emotionally, and mental well-being will continue to be a focus during 2016/17.
 The academy also has access to wider professional support, including counselling, if additional support is ever needed.
 This can be accessed by the Heads of House.
 The following websites offer additional support and advice: